HeheJuice/OneUI-Lockscreen-Font-EXT/README.md

   <a href='https://t.me/channelhehejuice/573'><img alt='Help Notes' height='35' src='./HeheJuice/HelpNotes.png'/></a>
 </p>

-  ### 😵 Statement
+  ### 😵 Statement / Declaration
 > [!NOTE]
 > * I WON'T make any stuff related to iOS Theme
 > * Reason of "OPPO Big Clock Sans" is available is because iOS 26 [September 15, 2025] Release the "Long Clock Style" AFTER Android (HyperOS)[October 29, 2024]
 So it is considered as a Android style from me
 > * [Relevant information](HeheJuice/Result.png)
-> * I am not a Hater of iOS and I have iPad with iOS 26,reason of not making iOS Theme related is to keep Android it's own style.
+> * I am not a Hater of iOS,reason of not making iOS Theme related is to keep Android it's own style.

 ### ℹ️ Available Fonts & Credits